The Dangers of Flea Bites for You and Your Pet

 Corgi laying on stomach while owner puts flea medicine on its back

 Flea bites are itchy and obnoxious — but what can you do?
-If you have pets, you have to deal with fleas.
+If you have pets, you have to deal with flea bites.
 Right?
-After all, how dangerous are fleas, anyway?
-Aren’t they a small, irritating price to pay for the company of our beloved pets?
-Unfortunately, flea bites can cause more serious problems than you might think.
-For both you and your pet(s).
+Are flea bites dangerous?
+Surely, a few flea bites on humans are a small, albeit irritating, price to pay for the company of our beloved pets.

 Close up of dog skin and dermatitis from flea bites.